JFaulk1434/network_tools/README.md

 # Network Tools

-A Python-based utility class for various network-related tasks, powered by Scapy, psutil, speedtest, and more. **Not tested with Windows**
+A Python-based utility class for various network-related tasks, powered by Scapy, psutil, speedtest, and more.

 ## Features